bitzesty/trade-tariff-backend/README.md

 ## Deployment

-We use manifest files to deploy manually to CloudFoundry, but these are not in the repository since they have reference of environment variables that may hold sensitive information.

-Make sure to be on the right organization and space:

-    cf target -o "trade-tariff" -s "staging"

-Make sure the services that the app depends are available in the marketplace:

-    cf create-service <service> <service-plan> <new-service-name>

-If it's the first time the app is deployed, from the root folder of the app:

-    cf push <app-name-we-desired>

-If the app is already created we can create a manifest file with this command:
+We deploy to cloud foundry, so you need to have the CLI installed, and the following [cf plugin](https://docs.cloudfoundry.org/cf-cli/use-cli-plugins.html) installed:

+Download the plugin for your os:  https://github.com/contraband/autopilot/releases

+    chmod +x autopilot-(YOUR_OS)
-    cf create-app-manifest tariff-backend-staging
+    cf install-plugin autopilot-(YOUR_OS)

-And deploy with the new manifest file with:

-    cf push -f tariff-backend-worker-staging_manifest.yml
+Set the following ENV variables:
+* CF_USER
+* CF_PASSWORD
+* CF_ORG
+* CF_SPACE
+* CF_APP

+Then run

+    ./bin/deploy

-In the newer Diego architecture from CloudFoundry, no-route skips creating and binding a route for the app, but does not specify which type of health check to perform.
+NB: In the newer Diego architecture from CloudFoundry, no-route skips creating and binding a route for the app, but does not specify which type of health check to perform.
 If your app does not listen on a port, for example the sidekiq worker, then it does not satisfy the port-based health check and Cloud Foundry marks it as crashed.
 To prevent this, disable the port-based health check with cf set-health-check APP_NAME none.

 ## Notes